TarentoTechnologies/Chatbot-core/bot/data/nlu.md

 - quarantine
 - COVID and quarantine
 - COVID19 and quarantine
+- Infection in covid19
+- what is novel coronavirus

 ## intent: critical_practice
 - I want to practice Weekly Creative and Critical Thinking questions